History of Highcliffe House

 Highcliffe House, a boutique B&B, was built circa 1880 by a reputable Victorian architect/engineer, Bob Jones.
 Bob built the Lynton Town Hall and the famous water powered Cliff Railway.
 The house was originally used as a summer residence.
 Highcliffe has a commanding position within walking distance of the town.
 The house offers stunning sea views across the North Devon coastline.
 Every room that will take your breath away

 The 1891 census records a retired Major General John Charley lived in residence with his wife Mary and 6-month-old son.
-It was reported that there was three servants, a nurse, a housemaid and a cook.
+It was reported that there were three servants, a nurse, a housemaid and a cook.